Committing to investments in public infrastructure

 The keys to success will be employing innovative technologies and processes, digital transformation, and initiatives that make projects not only more affordable but more efficient and more sustainable in the long term.

-Historically underfunded by governments due to tight budget constraints and competing priorities; public infrastructure often lags behind the modernisation curve.
+Historically underfunded by governments due to tight budget constraints and competing priorities; public infrastructure often lags behind the modernization curve.

 The anticipated surge in investments and focus on this space presents a significant opportunity.
 According to the World Economic Forum, by 2040 the world will face a US$15 trillion gap between the funds required to provide adequate global public infrastructure and the amount being invested.
 It’s a projected shortfall being driven by multiple factors: cities and populations are growing, public transportation users expect increasing levels of responsiveness and service, climate change and natural disasters are putting more strain on aging infrastructures, and cybersecurity threats are on the rise.